asselaltayeva/book-notes/hooked.md

 - Social acceptance
 - Match existing routine

 Designing with an idea to UX reduces friction, removes obstacles.
-The easier the action, the more likely the user is to do it. </br>
+The easier the action, the more likely the user is going to do it. </br>

 People often multitask, don't read instructions, and have little patience for explanations about why or how to do xyz...So make your product so simple that users already know how to use it. </br>